 For this batch, though, I decided to prepare them “Louisiana-style” for my husband, who had so kindly shucked for me just a few days earlier, in a kind of South meets Pacific Northwest version of an oyster po-boy, which I call…a sandwich ;) I fried the oysters in a cornmeal batter until golden and crispy, plopped several on top of two slices of bread, and then slathered them with mayonnaise, ketchup, hot sauce, and tomatoes fresh from the garden.

 For those who are wondering why I haven’t just dubbed this an oyster “po-boy,” po-boys are marked by their unique use of a New Orleans style french bread, which can only be found, you guessed it, in New Orleans.
-But, don’t discount this hybrid version just yet!
-Sometimes the best things in life happen just on the cusp of change.
+But don’t discount this hybrid version just yet.
+Like the song says, sometimes a change will do you good.

 Makes: 2-4 sandwiches